 Let’s get to find out now who has the majority claimants of the company based on total assets.

 - Current liabilities to the total asset has an average of .11 which means that the company’s creditors have only 11 percent claim.

-- While long-term liabilities to total asset was .47 which tells us that the banks and bondholders have only 47 percent claim.
+- While long-term liabilities to the total asset was .47 which tells us that the banks and bondholders have only 47 percent claim.

-- And, stockholders’ equity to total asset was .34 which means that its stockholders have only 34 percent claims on the total assets of NM.
+- And, stockholders’ equity to the total asset was .34 which means that its stockholders have only 34 percent claims on the total assets of NM.

 “Therefore, it shows that the majority claimants of the total assets of the company are the banks and bondholders which have a percentage of 47,” Rio said.

 - The gross property, plant, and equipment have an average of 1,487 in five years period.
 It shows that its expansion had increased which started in 2010 doubling it’s 2009.
 Yearly percentage of growth was 75, 109, 44 and -17 percent.